-CBD interacts with cannabinoid receptors in your brain and body, specifically receptors CB1 and CB2.
-These receptors form what’s known as the endocannabinoid system (ECS), which plays a crucial role in regulating our mood, appetite, digestion, memory, sensitivity to pain, hormones, motivation, sleep, and much more.
-It was only discovered in 1992, but the ECS is proving to be one of the most vital bodily systems!
+Like all cannabinoids, cannabidiol interacts with cannabinoid receptors in your brain and body.
+Specifically, it interacts with CB1 and CB2 receptors.
+These receptors are part of the endocannabinoid system (ECS) which plays a crucial role in regulating our mood, appetite, digestion, memory, sensitivity to pain, hormones, motivation, sleep, and much more.
+The ECS was only discovered in 1992 and is proving to be one of the most vital bodily systems!
 This is why scientific research is very new and groundbreaking.
 In fact, we have been using hemp since ancient times, and throughout history.
 So scientific studies are catching up to fully understand the benefits.
 There are now 10,000 research papers on CBD alone!
 Hence, why we are starting to see practitioners prescribing cannabis products.

-Our CBD products are sold as ‘supplements’ and we are unable to give any medical advice regarding their usage.
-Please read the info provided with each product in our online CBD shop.
-Research is now growing, and studies are taking place into the many potential benefits of CBD.

-There is a wealth of information available online, but we’d recommend focussing on the peer-reviewed scientific studies.
-Here, Examine.com has analysed 112 peer-reviewed studies on CBD benefits, harms and unknowns – scroll down to the section called ‘Scientific Research on CBD’.
-It is an American resource, and so some of the advice is outside of UK law, but reviewing the research should give you a better idea of what has been proven, and what is still in trial or just anecdotal evidence of effects.
+There is a wealth of information available online, but we recommend focusing on peer-reviewed scientific studies.
+Here, Examine.com has analysed 112 peer-reviewed studies on CBD benefits, harms and unknowns (scroll down to the section called ‘Scientific Research on CBD)’.
+It is an American resource, so some advice is outside of UK law.
+Reviewing the research should give you a better idea of what has been proven and what is still in trial or anecdotal evidence.

 Is CBD legal?

-In the UK, CBD is perfectly legal and safe to use.
-CBD has no known side effects and is not addictive.
+CBD is perfectly legal in the UK, with no known side effects, and it is not addictive.
 The World Health Organisation believes that products with less than 0.2% THC are safe and should be de-scheduled from controlled substance lists across the world.
 Every batch of CBD we produce is lab tested to make sure we’re always meeting government regulations.

 Will it get me high?
 Does it have THC in it?

 Nope!
-All our products contain less than 0.01% THC, which is the psychoactive substance found naturally in the Cannabis plant.
-It is illegal in the UK.
-We are licensed by the UK government to grow hemp – strains of the Cannabis sativa plant that are very low in THC (less than 0.2%), so you won’t feel the psychoactive (‘high’) effects.
+All our products contain less than 0.01% THC, which is the psychoactive substance found naturally in the cannabis plant.
+All of our products are made using “industrial hemp” – strains of the Cannabis sativa plant that are very low in THC (less than 0.01%) with no psychoactive (‘high’) effects.

 Can I see your lab report?